 I am delighted to share a post with you from a friend of mine, Christy Birmingham.
 Christy is an author and founder of When Women Inspire, a website where you will find poignant articles on a variety of topics that affect women of all ages.
-You can also check out her poetry books, Versions of The Self and Pathways to Illumination.
-I think you’ll find her as fascinating and inspirational as I do.
-Welcome Christy!

 How Our Thoughts Affect Our Physical Health